 Witch Statue in Prestonpans

 Andy Scott, the artist who designed the Kelpies in Falkirk, was commissioned to design a statue in Prestonpans, a small fishing town just outside Edinburgh, for the 81 women convicted of witchcraft there.
 As statues go, it’s quite beautiful, but it’s located right next to a children’s playground in the middle of a non-descript housing estate.
 There’s nothing there to explain what it is supposed to be commemorating and it wasn’t even given a name.
 To me, it doesn’t really do justice to the women’s memories either.

 The British parliament repealed the 1563 Act in 1736, after which, being charged with witchcraft just had you labelled a con-artist and fined.

 The last woman tried and jailed for witchcraft in Scotland was Helen McFarlane in 1944.
-She was a medium and found guilty of make faking ectoplasm to fool her clients.
-She , although she just got jail
+She was a medium and found guilty of making fake ectoplasm to fool her clients.
+She though only got some jail time.